expo/expo/docs/pages/versions/unversioned/sdk/network.md

 Gets the specified network interface's MAC address.

 Beginning with iOS 7 and Android 11, non-system applications can no longer access the device's MAC address.
-In SDK 41, this method will always resolve to a predefined value that isn't useful.
+In SDK 41 and above, this method will always resolve to a predefined value that isn't useful.

 If you need to identify the device, use the `getIosIdForVendorAsync()` method / `androidId` property of the `expo-application` unimodule instead.